johko/computer-vision-course/course/2 Neural Network Architectures/2.1 Convolutional Neural Networks/2.1.2 Common Pre-Trained Models/vgg.md

 1. Introduction

 The VGG architecture was developed in 2014 by Karen Simonyan and Andrew Zisserman from the Visual Geometry Group -and hence named VGG- at Oxford University.
-The model demonstrated significant improvements over the past models at that time- to be specific 2014 Imagenet challange.
+The model demonstrated significant improvements over the past models at that time- to be specific 2014 Imagenet challange also known as ILSVRC.

 ## VGG Network Architechture

 - Inputs are 224X224 images.
 - Convolution kernel shape is (3,3) and max pooling window shape is (2,2).
 - Number of channels for each convolutional layer 64 -> 128 -> 256 -> 512 -> 512.